Saiyan (gamer): Early life

 Danford is from Cary, North Carolina.
 He attended West Cary Middle School where he made the A Honor Roll.
 He swam and played soccer during high school but a soccer accident his senior year, resulted in a bad break in his thumb.
 He also broke his thumb on another occasion.
 These injuries caused ongoing pain, requiring him to ice his hand before gaming.

 After graduating from high school, Danford attended the University of North Carolina at Chapel Hill.
 However, he took a year off in 2006 to focus on video gaming.
 Danford noted, "It's hard to keep your grades up at a top university and play on a top team."

-Danford's handle Saiyan comes from a temporary name he selected to match the yellow master chief he was using while playing locally—the Saiyan are yellow-haired beings from the anime Dragon Ball Z. He recalls, "Every game I played that day I was on fire."
+Danford's handle Saiyan comes from a temporary name he selected to match the yellow master chief he was using while playing locally—the Saiyans are beings from the manga Dragon Ball who can transform into a "Super Saiyan", which turns their hair yellow.
+He recalls, "Every game I played that day I was on fire."
 Around that time, he needed a handle to enter the Halo 50k1 and went with the name from his winning streak—Saiyan.
 Held in April 2003, Halo 50K1 was one of the first tournaments in video gaming; Danford came in 2nd place with the Danford/Moore 4 vs. 4 team.

 Career

 Shoot to Kill

 Danford began competing professionally in 2004 with Major League Gaming (MLG).
 That year, he played Halo: Combat Evolved with Team StK or Shoot to Kill.
 His teammates were Dave "Walshy" Walsh, Tom "OGRE2" Ryan, and Dan "OGRE1" Ryan.
 Danford was released from StK after it can in second place at the MLG 50K3 in Atlanta in July 2004.
 StK picked up Danford for the Halo 2 2005 season.
-In February 2005, Walshy said, "Basically, Ryan plays half as much as me, but he’s still as good, which is embarrassing for me."
+In February 2005, Walshy said, "Basically, Ryan plays half as much as me, but he's still as good, which is embarrassing for me."
 StK competed in five major events om 2005, coming in first place for all five.